 Wrapping Up

-Well, In this article, we discussed how to fix the error The term ‘Select-AzureSubscription’ is not recognized as the name of a cmdlet.
-Hope this information will help you !!!
+In this article, we discussed how to fix the error: The term ‘Select-AzureSubscription’ is not recognized as the name of a cmdlet.
+I hope this information will help you !!!